6 Tips for Using and Caring for Lithium Ion Battery Safety

 Lithium-ion battery safety is a concern for users, but there are safety precautions that consumers and manufacturers of battery-operated products should be aware of.
 Prevent lithium-ion battery fires by following these 6 battery safety tips:

-Handle With Care the Lithium Ion Battery Safety
+Handle With Care the Lithium-Ion Battery Safety

 Haphazard use of batteries can lead to dents and damage, which can increase the likelihood of fires.
 If you notice that a battery is dented or damaged, be sure to dispose of it properly immediately.
 Avoid dropping these batteries, and avoid leaving them out in the sun as well.
-Lithium-ion batteries need to be tended to with care.

 Avoid Extreme Temperatures